sveltia/sveltia-cms/README.md

   title: Mon voyage à New York
   ```

-You can customize the property name and value for a different framework or i18n library by adding the `canonical_slug` option to your top-level or per-collection `i18n` configuration.
+You can customize the property name and value for a different framework or i18n library by adding the `canonical_slug` option to your top-level or collection-level `i18n` configuration.
 The example below is for [@astrolicious/i18n](https://github.com/astrolicious/i18n), which requires a locale prefix in the value ([discussion](https://github.com/sveltia/sveltia-cms/issues/137)):

 ```yaml
 i18n: